-11 Rock Stars Who Allegedly Slept With Underage Girls
+11 rock stars who allegedly slept with underage girls

 At least the one underage girl who slept with David Bowie proclaims no regrets.
 Such is not the case with Steven Tyler.

-Julia Holcomb had just turned 16 when she met the Aerosmith singer at a concert in Portland, Oregon.
+Julia Holcomb had just turned 16 when she met the Aerosmith singer at a concert in Portland, Ore.
 She had not lived a happy life before meeting him.
 Her father abandoned her mother early on, and her younger brother died in a car accident when she was 13.

 She was in a fragile place when a 24-year-old woman befriended her, dressed her in revealing clothing, and got them backstage at an Aerosmith concert.

-Holcomb tells this account in a 5,000-word essay on Life Site, an anti-abortion blog with an obvious agenda.
+Holcomb tells this account in a 5,000-word 2011 essay on Life Site, an anti-abortion blog with an obvious agenda.
+Perhaps as a result, she skips the details of how she and Tyler met and skips to her mother granting Tyler guardianship over her, the reason being so that he could bring her on tour with him over state lines.

 Tyler ended up impregnating her, and by her account, they almost ended up married.
 Things soured, however, and Tyler pressured her to get an abortion at five months, one week before the legal limit.
 She went through with it, moved home, and except for a few phone calls, never heard from Tyler again.

-Note: This story originally ran Feb.
-3, 2016, and has been updated.